Shazam007/Distributed-E-Ticketing/README.md

 #### Order Management:
 - Upon successful payment, order details are sent to the user.

+### Detailed Options
+#### Authentication and Authorization:
+- The system uses JWT-based authentication.
+Users need to log in to perform certain actions, and there's middleware to handle authentication (authMiddleware).

+#### Ticket Reservation:
+   - Users can reserve tickets for events (reserveTickets function).
+The system checks ticket availability and reserves tickets accordingly.

+#### Payment Processing:
+   - After ticket reservation, the system processes payments (processPayment function).
+It associates the payment with the user and the order.

+####  Order Management:
+   - Once payment is processed, the system manages the order (manageOrder function).
+This likely includes updating the status of the order and associating it with the user and the purchased tickets.

+#### Refund Handling:
+   - Admins can initiate refunds (/refundPayment endpoint).
+This involves updating the payment status and potentially releasing reserved tickets.

+#### User Management:
+   - Users can register (/register endpoint) and log in (/login endpoint).
+Admins are differentiated and have additional privileges.

+#### Event Management:
+   - Admins can add, update, and delete events (/addEvent, /updateEvent, /deleteEvent endpoints).
+They can also manage tickets associated with events.

+#### Ticket Management:
+   - Admins can add, update, and delete tickets (/addTicketsToEvent, /updateTickets, /deleteTickets endpoints).
+They can also view ticket availability for events (/ticketsAvailability endpoint).

+#### Viewing Events:
+   - Users can view available events (/viewEvents endpoint).

+#### Error Handling:
+    - The system provides appropriate error messages and handles internal errors gracefully.

+#### Communication with Microservices:
+    - The API gateway communicates with various microservices (user, ticketing, payment, event, order management) to perform actions.
+It abstracts away the complexities of direct communication with these services.

 ## Getting Started:

 ### Locally install